ACAD-UofA/Guide-to-manipulating-PLINK-EIG-and-VCF-files/README.md

 1     rs9442372     0.026288      1018704 A G
 ```
 `.bed`: binary file that contains genotype information.
 The genotype information links between the individuals recorded in the `.fam` file and the SNPs recorded in the `.bim` file.
 Do not re-order or add/remove the lines in either of these files manually or this will not work. \

-## VCF format
+*NB: If you've come across the UCSC Genome Browser's BED file format, these are NOT THE SAME thing.

 ## Using PLINK
-- Keep the PLINK 1.9 manual handy: https://www.cog-genomics.org/plink/1.9/ \
+* Keep the PLINK 1.9 manual handy: https://www.cog-genomics.org/plink/1.9/ \
-- DO NOT use the conda versions of PLINK, there are many bugs and issues with scrambling data. \
+* DO NOT use the conda versions of PLINK, there are many bugs and issues with scrambling data. \
-- PLINK is in general very annoying, reccommend to manipulate data in VCF or in EIGENSTRAT formats where possible. \
+* PLINK is in general very annoying, reccommend to manipulate data in VCF or in EIGENSTRAT formats where possible. \
-- There are many functions PLINK will do to your data by default, so find the flags necessary to turn off these functions. \
+* There are many functions PLINK will do to your data by default, so find the flags necessary to turn off these functions. \
-- PLINK will by default re-calculate what it thinks are the major and minor alleles in your data based on the dataset you give it, and then change the alleles around in your data accodingly.
+* PLINK will by default re-calculate what it thinks are the major and minor alleles in your data based on the dataset you give it, and then change the alleles around in your data accodingly.

 Some useful ones I use: \
 `--keep-allele-order`	Use this EVERY SINGLE TIME you call a plink command, otherwise the order of Allele1 and Allele2 may (or probably will) be flipped in your data. \